-Refer to illustrations 4.2a and 4.2b above to follow the explanations that follow.
+Refer to illustrations 4.2a above and 4.2b below to follow the explanations that follow.
 Regarding the more detailed terrain effects, see also section B and C hereafter.
 Other elements and explanation are also presented in the next sections of this manual.

-- ❖ Sea Regions 1 usually have blue tones (depending on style) and can only be entered by air or naval units.
-The move cost of sea region is a standard 1 per region.
-Planes can fly over them (unless specific prohibition in some scenarios).
-Coastal lakes and Lagoons (like you find in the Nile delta) are equivalent to sea for game purposes. - ❖ Wadis 2: they are in general a light blue-green graphical border between two land regions, shown as a more or less large blue line between those regions.
-Most of the time wadis cost no movement points to cross, unless during rain or mud (handled by cards).
-They provide usually a bonus to the defender on the first round of battle versus a crossing attacker.

-- ❖ Steppes ☐ and Clear Region ☐ have no particular effect on movement (2 MP/region) or combat (no effect), but stacking is limited and supply can only flow through it if there is a trail or a road present.
-Clear Region with Road or Trail ☐ have, in addition to allowing supply, a lower move cost of 1 MP/region. - ❖ Rough, Desolate Hills 3 / 18 and Mountains 10 regions are usually shown with an explicit look and cost more in movement points than the average land region, and thus may even stop it.
-They also usually provide a bonus to the defender and prevent pursuit. - Shifting Sands 7 and Sands Dunes 17 regions are usually shown with an explicit look and cost more in movement points than the average land region, and thus may even stop it for some units (unsuitable for vehicules).
-They also usually provide a bonus to the defender.
-Armor superiority, breakthrough and pursuit are usually forbidden there.
-Shifting Sands are mostly present in the Quattarah Depression sector. - Ridges 3: have an extra cost on movement (+1 MP to cross) and combat (defender gets a bonus against crossing units). - ❖ Oasis 2 and Cultivated 14 regions behave like clear terrain but have a much better foraging value, allowing a higher level of sustainability for units.
-This is all the more true in the cultivated region of the fertile lower Nile valley in Egypt. - ❖ Trails 11: are in quite a few regions on the map (while roads see below are mostly concentrated alongside the coastline) and their main purpose is twofold: they usually reduce the region's terrain move cost by 1 and they allow supply to flow through terrains that would otherwise not allow it. - ❖ Clear and Major Roads of: this transportation networks, when present, reduce the land movement cost of a region to a flat 1⁄2 PM as long as the land move is done through a friendly region with such a transportation network and along its path.
+- ❖ Coastal 1, Sea 2 and Ocean Regions 3 usually have blue tones (depending on style, Ocean is usually darker) and can only be entered by naval units.
+The move cost is usually 1 (coastal), 2 (high seas) or 4 (Ocean) per region.
+Lakes and large navigable rivers (like you find in the Mississippi delta) are equivalent to coastal for game purposes. - ❖ Minor Rivers 4: they are in general a light blue graphical border between two land regions.
+Most of the time rivers cost 1 movement point to cross, unless there is a bridge or ferry (see some roads graphics nearby, or a city).
+They provide usually a bonus to the defender on the first round of battle versus a crossing attacker. - Navigable Major Rivers are not enterable by any land unit, but can be sailed through.
+They can be crossed by land units only at some key points, where roads and, sometimes cities, are present.
+Those points represent the actual bridges or ferries that are need to cross large rivers.
+They are usually located in or adjacent to region with towns and cities. - ❖ Prairie or Steppes 6 and Clear Region 7 have no particular effect on movement (2 MP/region) or combat (no effect), but stacking is more limited in the former, unless there is a trail or a road present.
+Regions with Trails or Roads 3 have usually either a lower move cost (less 1 MP/region) or a road connection that reduced the entry cost to 0.5 MP. - \ Hills 9 and Mountains 10 regions are usually shown with an explicit look and cost more in movement points than the average land region, and thus may even stop it.
+They also usually provide a bonus to the defender and prevent pursuit. - ❖ Deserts Regions 11 show a yellowish aspect, and cost more in movement points than the average land region, but are also limiting stacking and, most of all, survival to lack of supply (forage of 0). - Forest 12 showing an explicit decoration (icons or pictures). cost more in movement points than the clear land region.
+They also usually provide a bonus to the defender and prevent pursuit.
+Deep Forest and Jungles 13 cost even more movement points and have low stacking. - Marshes-Swamps Regions 14 showing an explicit decoration (icons or pictures). cost more in movement points than the average land region, and thus may even stop it.
+They also usually provide a bonus to the defender and prevent pursuit or breakthroughs. - Desert trails 15: are in a few of the desert regions on the map and their main purpose is twofold: they usually reduce the region's terrain move cost by 1 and they allow supply to flow through deserts that would otherwise not allow it. - \ Roads 16: this transportation networks, when present, reduce the land movement cost of a region to a flat 1⁄2 PM as long as the land move is done through a friendly region with such a transportation network and along its path.
 The full terrain movement cost must be paid when entering an enemy region; even it has roads.

-- Illustration 4.22 - ❖ Wet Marshes 12 and Nile Delta Regions 19 showing an explicit decoration (icons or pictures). cost more in movement points than the average land region, and thus may even stop it.
-They also usually provide a bonus to the defender and prevent pursuit or breakthroughs.
-They are often difficult terrains, i.e. limiting the stacking of land combat units in them (6 maximum, while there are otherwise no stacking limits) - The Nile 13 is not enterable by any land unit, but can be flown over by air units.
-It can be crossed by land units only at some key points, where roads and railroads are present.
-Those points represent the actual bridges or ferriers that are need to cross the big river.
-They are usually located in or adjacent to region with towns and cities.
-The Suez Canal works the same way. - Unplayable 15 regions are usually shown striped.
-They cannot be entered by any game piece, ever.